 Human resources are valuable and costly assets

-We help public and private employers, by guiding them through the establishment of a work environment which promotes employee satisfaction, productivity, and minimizes employment litigation.
+We help public and private employers by guiding them through the establishment of a work environment which promotes employee satisfaction, and productivity and minimizes employment litigation.

 Employment laws are based on federal and state constitutions, legislation, administrative rules, and court opinions.
-Collectively, these laws govern the employer-employee relationship, which includes individual employment contracts, the application of tort and contract doctrines, and a wide range of federal and state regulations.
+These laws collectively govern the employer-employee relationship, including individual employment contracts, the application of tort and contract doctrines, and a wide range of federal and state regulations.

 These regulations address issues such as protection from discrimination, harassment, and retaliation; wages and hours; health and safety; employee benefits; protecting trade secrets and breaches of contract; and the right to organize and negotiate collective bargaining agreements.